ncoghlan/misc/notes/venv_bootstrap.rst

 bootstrap a full 2.6 virtual environment to get my development environment to better reflect the intended deployment environment.

-Initially I assumed that the various packaging tools would allow virtual environments for other Python versions to be managed just using the system Python installation.
-I still believe that's actually the case (at least for the two virtual environment specific tools).
-In practice, however, I found it to be something of a pain to get that working properly, so I went down the path of isolating the virtual environment implementation as well.
+I'm told that the various packaging tools *do* allow virtual environments for other Python versions to be managed just using the system Python installation.
+Unfortunately, I have not seen any documentation on how to actually do so, and my attempts to figure it out for myself all failed.

-This approach also has the added virtue of still working even if the affected tools *aren't* installed for the system Python installation.
+What I *did* manage to get working though, is an approach that also isolates the virtual environment implementation and other packaging tools.
+This approach also has the added virtue of still working if the affected tools *aren't* installed for the system Python installation, so you can use it in an environment where adding those tools to the system Python installation is either difficult (you don't have root access) or impossible (the system administrator won't install them for you even after you ask nicely).

 These instructions won't work on Windows.
 If a Windows enthusiast decides to write up how to do this in the extra-special Microsoft way, I'll be happy